LLNL/shroud/docs/fstatements.rst

 buf_args
 ^^^^^^^^^

-*buf_args* lists the arguments which are used by the wrapper.
+*buf_args* lists the arguments which are used by the C wrapper.
 The default is to provide a one-for-one correspondance with the arguments of the function which is being wrapped.
 However, often an additional function is created which will pass